imkpraveen/Online-Taxi-Booking-System/README.md

 # Online Taxi Booking System (OTBS)

-# A web application for Online Tax Booking Angular as frontend and Web API using ADO.NET LING & EntityFramework
+# A web application for Online Tax Booking

 * This project allows customers to book taxis for their daily transport.
 The project is designed and built across 3 logical tiers.